Dennis Setterington

 Dennis Setterington (17 November 1945 – 13 December 2005) was a Scottish footballer, who played for Rangers, Falkirk and Stirling Albion.

 Setterington, who was a Scottish schoolboy international, signed for Rangers immediately after leaving school.
-He spent eight years with Rangers, ref name = "falkirk"/> but was unable to hold down a regular first team place.
+He spent eight years with Rangers, but was unable to hold down a regular first team place.
 He was transferred to Falkirk in 1970 for £10,000 and was replaced in the Rangers squad by Derek Johnstone.